BIGCAT-COVID19/ProteomicsAnalysis/README.md

-# ProteomicsAnalysis
-Pathway activities analysis with multi-organ proteomics.
-Data were downloaded from Nie X. et al (2021) DOI: 10.1016/j.cell.2021.01.004
+#Proteomics analysis

+Pathway activities in 7 tissues are analyzed using proteomics data obtained from Nie, Xiu, et al. "Multi-organ proteomic landscape of COVID-19 autopsies."
+Cell 184.3 (2021): 775-791.
 Author: Nhung Pham April 2022

-The main analysis script (WilcoxonAnalysis.R) contains R code to conduct protein mean calculation, pathway mapping to WikiPathways and the COVID-19 Disease Map, Wilcoxon rank test, effect size and differences calculation; and result analysis
+#Code structure:

+    Data folder contains proteomics data, wikipathways and COVID19 Disease Map GMT files that are needed for the analysis "MultiOrganProteomicFunction.R" contains custom-made functions that needed for the analysis "WilcoxonAnalysisScript.R" is the master script for the analysis

+#How to run:

+    Download the code and the Data folder
-The "MultiorganProteomicFunction" contain in-house functions needed for the analysis All the data needed to regenarate the result from the paper are in the data folder.
+    Follow the steps in the "WilcoxonAnalysisScript.R" to recreate the result in the paper